Drinks in Turkey: 5 Traditional Turkish Drinks You Can’t Miss! 2023

 While it can be drunk with any meal or at any time like any other spirit, it is known to be paired with fish.

-You will often hear of people doing a “Balık ve Rakı akşamı” where they will go to a nice fish restaurant and drink Raki with their delicious fish and mezes.
+You will often hear of people doing a “Balık ve Rakı akşamı” where they will go to a nice fish restaurant and drink Raki with their delicious fish and a multitude of mezes.

 Though you can also often find a Turkish beer at a fish restaurant they aren’t as popular on this occasion.